EvisHome/Home-Assistant/devices/philips_air_purifier/readme.md

     cards:
 ```
 - Using *custom:mushroom-template-card*
-  - change replace the *fan.philips_air_purifier* with your fan entity, and make the same change in the in the card_mod style part where used.
+  - change replace the *fan.philips_air_purifier* with your fan entity.
   - In each card the *mode == auto* matches the modes the device supports (modify in 2 places to your needs), change for each card.
-Also change the *primary: Auto* text.
+Also change the *primary: Auto* text to correspond the mode.

 ```yaml
       - type: custom:mushroom-template-card